White Tiger (Hector Ayala): Design and creation

-When the decision to make the White Tiger the main character of Deadly Hands of Kung Fu, with the Sons of the Tigers as supporting characters, Bill Mantlo intended to adequately depict the "gritty/city slums" of New York City.
+White Tiger was the first Hispanic superhero in Marvel Comics.
+He was among the first Hispanic superheroes in mainstream American comics; arguably, he was preceded by El Gaucho, an Argentine version of Batman who appeared in 1955.
+In 1975, George Pérez and Bill Mantlo collaborated to produce White Tiger; comics scholar Frederick Luis Aldama calls him the first "fully realized Latino superhero."
+Aldama points out Mantlo's attentiveness to bilingual communication and to Pérez's visual expression of White Tiger's hair and facial features that indicate his AfroLatinidad ancestry.
+Editors had decided that White Tiger should replace the Sons of the Tiger as the main character of Deadly Hands of Kung Fu, and asked Bill Mantlo to implement this; he intended to adequately depict the "gritty/city slums" of New York City.

+Concept art for Hector Ayala as a civilian and the White Tiger.

+The magazine gave Mantlo and Pérez unusual creative freedom; Mantlo later recalled that the two "pretty much did as we pleased", working with minimal oversight from Marvel's color comics editorial department.
 Believing that, due to being Puerto Rican, George Pérez had "intimate knowledge" of the daily life in the South Bronx during the 1970s, he approached the artist with a proposal to create a "character that reflects that grim reality".
 Due to the monochromatic style of Deadly Hands of Kung Fu, the initial concept for White Tiger's costume was simply Spider-Man's suit "without any detail".
 With this idea, Pérez designed the visual aspect of the character, to the satisfaction of both as it was considered elegant and worked well within the constraints of the palette.

-Concept art for Hector Ayala as a civilian and the White Tiger.

 The artist stated that the socially-conscious Mantlo "was probably more aware of the significance of creating the first Latino Super Hero" headliner and described the process of creating White Tiger as "organic" due to his background.
 Pérez named that character after some of his "neighborhood friends", gave it a face reminiscent of his brother David and a mother based on his own.
 The artist illustrated the character's surroundings based on his own experiences in the inner city.
 The "streamlined" look was meant to emphasize the word "white" and accommodate it to the format, but Pérez later grew to regret not adding stripes to the design.
 The move set in his illustrations was composed by "exaggerated" martial arts.
-Upon revisiting Ayala in 2021, Daniel José Older noted that he would not italicize words "when [slipping] back and forth [between Spanish and English] seamlessly".
-The author based his story on an essay that he had written for The New York Times titled "Garbage Fires for Freedom: When Puerto Rican Activists Took Over New York's Streets".
+The character wears T-shirts expressing Puerto Rican cultural pride and also pursues a university education, at Empire State University.